irisdaniaj/MLOps_project/README.md

 # MLOps_project

-This repository contains the group project work for the MLOps course at LMU Munich.
+This repository contains the group(Iris Jimenez, Nicolò Campagnoli, Meimingwei Li) project work for the MLOps course at LMU Munich.

 **1 Overall goal**: The goal is to perform object segmentation on images.\